 According the National Council on Aging (NCOA), 6 out of 10 elders, defined as anyone 60 and over, have experienced some form of abuse.

 The World Health Organization estimates an even higher number.
-Studies cited by the NCOA, find that victims of elder abuse are more likely to die prematurely than other elders.
+Studies cited by the NCOA, find that victims of elder abuse are more likely to die prematurely than other older adults.
 To protect our aging population from abuse, we need to understand what elder abuse is and how to recognize the symptoms when it occurs.

 Elder abuse is the infliction of harm, of any kind, on a person 60 years old or older.
 Abuse can be physical, psychological, sexual or financial.
 Elders can also suffer abuse through neglect, abandonment, harassment or exploitation.